Gogo Business Aviation

 “It’s not really the number of satellites that makes a difference, it’s how you’re using those satellites…”

-The Satcom Direct deal will help Gogo to tap into the “14,000 business aircraft outside North America” and to deliver solutions that “meet the needs of every segment of the BA market,” according to Oakleigh Thorne, Gogo chairman and CEO.
+The Satcom Direct deal will help Gogo to tap into the “14,000 business aircraft outside North America” and to deliver solutions that “satisfy the performance and cost needs of every segment of the BA market," according to Oakleigh Thorne, Gogo’s former CEO and now executive chairman.

 “It’s not really the number of satellites that makes a difference, it’s how you’re using those satellites and who you’re marketing that connectivity to that drives the performance of the network.”